Head to the northern Napa Valley to experience Calistoga’s best wineries, restaurants, and spas.

 Resources

-Calistoga Shuttle provides on-demand door-to-door service you can order up on your smartphone (or by calling).
+Calistoga Shuttle provides on-demand door-to-door service you can order on your smartphone (or by calling).

 Calistoga Wine Growers has info about member wineries, which include most of the ones mentioned in this itinerary.

-Visit Calistoga is the town’s official tourism website.
-It has an office, a few doors south of Brannan’s at 1133 Washington Street, where you can pick up brochures, discount tasting room passes.
+Visit Calistoga (1457 Lincoln Ave.), the town’s official tourism bureau, has brochures, info, and discount tasting passes.
 If you’re visiting between December and the first weekend in February, ask about the Calistoga Winter in the Wineries Passport.
 Purchase one, and you’ll receive tastings at no further charge at more than a dozen wineries, including some on this itinerary.

 More Napa Valley Itineraries